nishatduke/edgar_scraping/README.md

 # Historical Sentiment Analysis of SEC Filings
+# README STILL IN CONSTRUTION, JUST A TEMPLATE FOR NOW :)
 ## Overview
 This project aims to analyze the sentiment of SEC filings for public companies and correlate it with their stock performance over subsequent days.
 By leveraging the EDGAR database, the tool extracts historical filings, evaluates sentiment using various models starting with LLAMA, and predicts stock price movements 1, 7, and 30 days post-filing.